 The Use Food Well Washington Plan recommendations are a mix of federal and state policy changes, increased program funding, and investments in public education, food management systems, and recovery infrastructure.
 A total of 30 recommendations to reduce food waste were identified through this collaborative engagement process.

 Through comprehensive implementation, the recommendations in this plan could prevent, rescue, and recover an estimated 1.3 million tons of food waste each year from landfill disposal.
 A significant portion of this reduction (at least 295,000 tons per year) is estimated to be edible food diverted to hunger relief or new markets.
 We found additional environmental, economic, and social benefits can be realized through comprehensive implementation, including a net financial benefit of over $1 billion annually.

-To learn more about this work, see our introductory webinar, subscribe to the Use Food Well Washington email list, or contact Jade Monroe at email@example.com or 360-628-4031.
+To learn more about this work, see our introductory webinar, subscribe to the Use Food Well Washington email list, read the legislative report, or contact Jade Monroe at firstname.lastname@example.org or 360-628-4031.